 Both of these cards earn Ultimate Rewards points, a valuable points currency that is extremely flexible when you are looking to redeem them.
 You can book any flight at any time with your points directly through the Chase Travel portal, where your points have a fixed value of 1.25 or 1.5 cents per point for travel redemptions.

-Both cards also offer the ability to transfer your Ultimate Rewards points to a number of airline and hotel loyalty programs at a rate of 1:1 almost instantly, providing you with an opportunity to really maximize the value of your points if used wisely.
+Both cards also offer the ability to transfer your points to a number of airline and hotel loyalty programs at a rate of 1:1 almost instantly, providing you with an opportunity to really maximize the value of your Chase points — if used wisely!

-We’ve outlined the 49 best ways to redeem your Ultimate Rewards points for max value if you’re looking for ideas!
+We’ve outlined some of the best ways to redeem your Ultimate Rewards points for max value if you’re looking for ideas!

 Travelers will find it easy to use their Ultimate Reward points with the variety of different travel partners and flexibility of booking directly through Chase.